As Tyler Lockett joins Seahawks players embracing Shane Waldron’s offense, it’s fun to think of possibilities

 Seattle needed a change, and coach Pete Carroll deemed Waldron as the instrument to make that happen.

 He certainly has an arsenal.
 Last year, DK Metcalf set the Seahawks’ season record with 1,313 receiving yards.
-Lockett, meanwhile, set the Seahawks’ season receptions record with 100.
+Lockett set the Seahawks’ season receptions record with 100.
 Then there’s Wilson, the eight-time Pro Bowler, with running back Chris Carson and an increasingly threatening tight-ends room.

 That’s why Lockett’s answer to the next question about what he likes about the offense seemed interesting.
 In this case, it was about the freedom Waldron gave the players.